chalbert/module-injection/README.md

 - Automated test coverage must be really good to catch regression over many apps
 - Automated test must be able to know what apps consumer what modules.
 Should be feasible if it talks to the same Module Injection API.
 - Caching is possible but more complex

+### Disclaimer

+This proof-of-concept has been built in only few hours, so this implementation is certainly not the nicest possible.
+Still, I hope it gives a decent introduction to this experimental concept.